 It was a meal of utmost simplicity.
 Purity, even.

-sweet peas along the fenced garden plot—a rowdy extravaganza of fuchsia, light and dark pink, and cranberry-colored blossoms, their curly green tendrils interwoven through the fence.
+In the dusty unpaved parking area, I parked the car near a chest-height, colorful commotion of sweet peas along the fenced garden plot—a rowdy extravaganza of fuchsia, light and dark pink, and cranberry-colored blossoms, their curly green tendrils interwoven through the fence.
 Gorgeous, I thought, I’ll snap a picture.
-Stepping from the vehicle, still a dozen feet away, I was immediately hit by their sweet, intoxicating fragrance.
+Stepping from the vehicle, still a dozen feet away from the blooms, I was immediately hit by their sweet, intoxicating fragrance.

-There’s also that invisible but nevertheless real quality, the ‘life force’––called by various names such as prana, mana, shakti,chi, etc.––that always seems to be minimal (or absent altogether) in commercially prepared or packaged food.
+There’s also that invisible but nevertheless real quality, the ‘life force’––called by various names such as prana, mana, shakti, Qi,chi, etc.––that always seems to be minimal (or absent altogether) in commercially prepared or packaged food.
 When you are accustomed to eating very fresh foods that are close to the source and full of prana, you immediately notice the difference when it’s not there.”

 Released by my thumb from their snug encasement—which looks curiously like an emerald butterfly when opened—the little malachite pearls tumbled softly into the bowl with a soft, staccato, random cadence.
 Vivid against the white porcelain, more than once I stopped my work simply to admire the visual appeal.
-It was an artist’s moment, a culinary love affair… soul food.
+It was an artist’s moment, a culinary love affair.
+Soul food.

 Every good cook, from Fanny Farmer to Escoffier, agrees on three things about these delicate messengers to our palates from the kind earth mother: they must be very green, they must be freshly gathered, and they must be shelled at the very last second of the very last minute.”

-A worn linen napkin in my lap, I took another sip of the nicely crafted Oregon wine and turned my attention to my meal: petits pois au beurre.
-Honestly, even as a fairly accomplished cook, I was not in the least prepared for the surprise that awaited my taste buds.
+A worn linen napkin in my lap, I took another sip of the nicely crafted wine and turned attention to my meal: petits pois au beurre.
+Honestly, even as a fairly accomplished Paris-trained cook, I was not in the least prepared for the surprise that awaited my taste buds.
 The peas were warm and just cooked through, tender but still toothy.
-They were sweet in an appealingly green way, with just the right hint of salt and acidity from the lemon, all lightly bathed in fragrant butter…
+They were sweet in an appealingly green way, with just the right hint of salt and acidity from the lemon, all lightly bathed in fragrant butter.

-How cliché to say that each bite of peas was a revelation but, honestly, it was.
+How cliché to say that each bite of peas was a revelation but, truly, it was.
 Those spanking fresh little jewels were divinely, insanely good.
 I sat and ate them unhurriedly with a wide spoon, chewing slowly, marveling at the superb taste and feeling a soft opening of my belly in a somatic response akin to joy.

 Peas are fantastic.

 Gentle reader, you know that I’m repeatedly asking, what nourishes the soul?
-Certainly good, fresh food constitutes a part of the multifaceted answer, and when we can eat in an environment of beauty that delights the senses, so much the better.
+Certainly good, fresh food constitutes a part of the multifaceted answer, and when we can eat in an environment that gently delights the senses, so much the better.
 Pleasure, beauty, awareness, goodness, and gratitude all feed our core essence of self.
 Immeasurably so.

 Soul Artists appreciate food as something more than a reductionist equation of carbohydrates, protein, fat, calories, vitamins, minerals and phytonutrients.
-Appealing food is a sensual affair that soothes the deep hunger of the soul for authenticity and connection—to place, to each other, to the seasons, to earth—as surely as it delights the taste buds.
+Appealing fare is a sensual affair that soothes the deep hunger of the soul for authenticity and connection—to place, to each other, to the seasons, to earth—as surely as it delights the taste buds.
 And when the meal is truly fresh and promotes health, we move closer to wellbeing on a deep, indescribable level.